-Adaptive management

-Adaptive management includes monitoring subsidence effects and impacts and, based on the results, modifying the mine plan as mining proceeds to ensure that the effects, impacts and/or associated environmental consequences remain within the predicted and/or designated ranges

-Annual review

-The review required by Condition 3 of Schedule 5

-Applicant

-Ulan Coal Mines Pty Limited, or its successors

-Approved mine plan

-The mine plan depicted in the figure in Appendix 2

-ARTC

-Australian Rail Track Corporation

-BCA

-Building Code of Australia

-BC Act

-Biodiversity Conservation Act 2016

-BCS

-Biodiversity, Conservation and Science Directorate within the Department

-BCT

-NSW Biodiversity Conservation Trust

-Built features

-Includes any building or work erected or constructed on land, and includes dwellings and infrastructure such as any formed road, street, path, walk, or driveway; and pipeline, water, sewer, telephone, gas or other service main

-Community Consultative Committee

-CEEC

-Critically endangered ecological community as defined under the Threatened Species Conservation Act 1995

-Cliff

-Continuous rock face, including overhangs, having a minimum height of 10 metres and a slope greater than 66°

-Conditions of this consent

-Conditions contained in Schedules 2 to 5 inclusive

-Construction blast

-Blast associated with the construction of ancillary infrastructure, such as a ventilation shaft

-Mid-Western Regional Council

-Council Day

-The period from 7am to 6pm on Monday to Saturday, and 8am to 6pm on Sundays and Public Holidays

-Department

-Department of Planning and Environment

-DPE Water

-Water Group within the Department

-EA

-- Ulan Coal Continued Operations Environmental Assessment, dated October 2009, as modified by the Response to Submissions dated February 2010 and correspondence to the Department dated 13 April 2010, 14 May 2010, 8 September 2010 and 20 March 2012; - Modification of Ulan Coal Continued Operations North 1 Underground Mining Area, Minor Modification to Ulan No. 3 & Ulan West Mine Plans & Proposed Concrete Batching Plant, dated July 2011 (MOD 1), as modified by the Response to Submissions dated September 2011; - Modification to Ulan Coal Continued Operations Ulan West Mine Plan (Approved Panels 1-4) and Construction Blasting, dated May 2012 (MOD 2); - Ulan West Modification (2 volumes), dated March 2015 (MOD 3), as modified by the Response to Submissions dated August 2015, Ulan Coal Mines Ltd - Offset Area Calculations, dated 17 December 2015 and correspondence to the Department dated 4 March 2016; - Ulan Continued Operations Project Modification 4 Longwall Optimisation Project, dated January 2018 (MOD 4), as modified by the Response to Submissions dated August 2018; - Project Approval 08_0184 Minor Modification to Correct Misdescription (MOD 5), dated 21 July 2020; and - Ulan Coal Mine Alternative Offset Site Modification (Modification 7) consolidated Modification Report, dated 2 December 2021.
+Adaptive management Adaptive management includes monitoring subsidence effects and impacts and, based on the results, modifying the mine plan as mining proceeds to ensure that the effects, impacts and/or associated environmental consequences remain within the predicted and/or designated ranges Annual review The review required by Condition 3 of Schedule 5 Applicant Ulan Coal Mines Pty Limited, or its successors Approved mine plan The mine plan depicted in the figure in Appendix 2 Area 1 preferred infrastructure layout The preferred surface infrastructure layout for Area 1 as described in the EA for Modification 6 and depicted in Figure 1 of Appendix 10 Area 1 contingency infrastructure options The nine Area 1 contingency infrastructure options (Stages A to I) as described in the EA for Modification 6 and depicted in Figure 2 of Appendix 10 ARTC Australian Rail Track Corporation BCA Building Code of Australia BC Act Biodiversity Conservation Act 2016 CPHR Conservation Programs, Heritage and Regulation of NSW Department of Climate Change, Energy, the Environment and Water BCT NSW Biodiversity Conservation Trust Built features Includes any building or work erected or constructed on land, and includes dwellings and infrastructure such as any formed road, street, path, walk, or driveway; and pipeline, water, sewer, telephone, gas or other service main ССС Community Consultative Committee CEEC Critically endangered ecological community as defined under the Threatened Species Conservation Act 1995 Cliff Continuous rock face, including overhangs, having a minimum height of 10 metres and a slope greater than $66^{\circ}$ Conditions of this consent Conditions contained in Schedules 2 to 5 inclusive Construction blast Blast associated with the construction of ancillary infrastructure, such as a ventilation shaft Council Mid-Western Regional Council Day The period from 7am to 6pm on Monday to Saturday, and 8am to 6pm on Sundays and Public Holidays Department Department of Planning, Housing and Infrastructure DCCEEW Water Water Group within the NSW Department of Climate Change, Energy, the Environment and Water EA Ulan Coal Continued Operations Environmental Assessment, dated October 2009, as modified by the Response to Submissions dated February 2010 and correspondence to the Department dated 13 April 2010, 14 May 2010, 8 September 2010 and 20 March 2012; Modification of Ulan Coal Continued Operations - North 1 Underground Mining Area, Minor Modification to Ulan No. 3 &amp; Ulan West Mine Plans &amp; Proposed Concrete Batching Plant, dated July 2011 (MOD 1), as modified by the Response to Submissions dated September 2011; Modification to Ulan Coal Continued Operations - Ulan West Mine Plan (Approved Panels 1-4) and Construction Blasting, dated May 2012 (MOD 2):

+dated May 2012 (MOD 2); Ulan West Modification (2 volumes), dated March 2015 (MOD 3), as modified by the Response to Submissions dated August 2015, Ulan Coal Mines Ltd - Offset Area Calculations, dated 17

+December 2015 and correspondence to the Department dated 4 March 2016;

+- Ulan Continued Operations Project Modification 4 Longwall Optimisation Project, dated January 2018 (MOD 4), as modified by the Response to Submissions dated August 2018; - Project Approval 08\0184 Minor Modification to Correct Misdescription (MOD 5), dated 21 July 2020; - Ulan Coal Mine Alternative Offset Site Modification (Modification 7) consolidated Modification Report, dated 2 December 2021; and - Ulan Coal Modification 6 Underground Mining Extension, dated November 2022, associated Submissions Report, dated August 2023, Amendment Report, dated May 2024 and additional information provided by the Applicant to support the modification application and included in Appendix A of the Department's assessment report on Modification 6.